Text2SQL-Flow: A Robust SQL-Aware Data Augmentation Framework for Text-to-SQL: Experiments

-In comparison with other training datasets, our data also demonstrates clear advantages.
-On comparable data scales (50K and 90K), our approach further exhibits superior performance compared to SynSQL.
-Specifically, on the Spider-test and BIRD-dev datasets, the model trained with \textsc{SQLFlow}(50K) achieves 84.6\% and 57.9\% execution accuracy (``Gre''), outperforming SynSQL(50K), which reaches 81.8\% and 54.0\%, respectively.
-These improvements highlight the higher quality and stronger generalization capabilities of our augmented training data.
-Likewise, the model trained with \textsc{SQLFlow}(90K) not only surpasses the baseline models but also outperforms SynSQL(90K), reinforcing the robustness of our data generation approach.
-Remarkably, even when trained on a much smaller dataset, the model fine-tuned with \textsc{SQLFlow}(90K) achieves performance comparable to SynSQL-2.5M on several challenging benchmarks.
-When incorporating real-world datasets such as Spider-train and BIRD-tain into the training data, the model achieves SOTA results across multiple benchmarks.
-We attribute these gains to the close alignment between the benchmark test distributions and our generated data, which enables more effective adaptation and leads to substantial performance improvements.
+In comparison with other training datasets, our data demonstrates clear advantages.
+Specifically, models trained with \textsc{SQLFlow} (75K) not only outperform the baseline models but also consistently surpass SynSQL (75K), highlighting the robustness of our data generation approach.
+Remarkably, despite being trained on a substantially smaller dataset, the model fine-tuned with \textsc{SQLFlow} (75K) achieves performance comparable to SynSQL-2.5M on several challenging benchmarks.
+Furthermore, when real-world seed data, including Spider-train, BIRD-train, and EHRSQL-train, are incorporated into the training set, the resulting model attains state-of-the-art (SOTA) performance across multiple benchmarks.
+These results indicate that expanding seed data with \textsc{SQLFlow} effectively enhances model performance.